 Did you know… ?

-- The number of patients treated by the Palliative Home-care Society increased by 25% in 4 years;
+- The number of patients treated by the Palliative Home-Care Society of Greater Montreal increased by 25% in 4 years;

 - Nearly 22% of our patients live alone, so they require even more of our care and services to remain at home until the end;